antomanolov/first-portfolio/README.md

 # Presentation of my first portfolio
+Some stuff may look too basic, but I think that all knowledge must be shown, even the smallest of pieces.
+To know a programing language is to know the basics, everything else can be found on the internet.

 This are a few little projects to show you my knowledge in Python, and codding in general.
 ## 1 The most used algorithms in programming